 Simply put, it is critical to achieve greater momentum.

-New Collaboration with the Center for Inclusive Computing
+Update on Collaboration with the Center for Inclusive Computing

 The Momentum Team recently presented new research findings at several conferences, including SIGCSE, RESPECT, and AERA.